Rush/node-screener/README.md

 Advanced screens
 -------------

-* screen.or - accepts any number of screens as its arguments and applies them in sequential order.
+* `screen.or(screen1, ... ,screenN)` - accepts any number of screens as its arguments and applies them in sequential order.
 If any one of them returns a value, the whole screen will return a value.
 Not that if a particular screen modified the value, it will be passed to the consequent screen.
-* screen.and - accepts any number of screens as its arguments and applies them in sequential order.
+* `screen.and(screen1, ..., screenN)` - accepts any number of screens as its arguments and applies them in sequential order.
 Each of them needs to return a value for the whole screen to succeed.
 Note that this could be used to chain custom modifier screens.
 You could pass `screen.and('string', function(val) {return val.toUpperCase()})` and it will both validate and modify the value at the same time.
-* screen.merge - not really a screen in itself but you can pass a spec to it and it will merge its screening result to the parent object.
+* `screen.merge(spec)` - not really a screen in itself but you can pass a spec to it and it will merge its screening result to the parent object.
 See examples.

 Custom screens
 -------------